 Marshall (Adam McNab, The Summoner, Viking Siege) is shooting his latest no-budget epic Dawn of the Deadly when he gets a chance to shoot in an abandoned office building slated for demolition the next day.

-So he’s pulling an all-nighter along with Harper (Doug Allen, Once Upon a Time in London), an action hero on the downside of his career and a small crew that includes stuntman Donnie (Jean-Paul Ly, 400 Bullets, The Prey), soundman Oddbod (Nicky Evans, Emmerdale Farm, Attack of the Adult Babies) and effects expert Ellie (Rosanna Hoult, Kill Your Friends, The Lobster).
+So he’s pulling an all-nighter along with Harper (Doug Allen, Once Upon a Time in London), an action hero on the downside of his career and a small crew that includes stuntman Donnie (Jean-Paul Ly, 400 Bullets, The Prey), soundman Oddbod (Nicky Evans, Wolf Manor, Attack of the Adult Babies) and effects expert Ellie (Rosanna Hoult, Kill Your Friends, The Lobster).

 In the building across the way mob boss, Tarker (Richard Sandling, School of the Damned, Soul Reaper) and his lieutenants O’Hara (Nicholas Aaron, Death Race 4: Beyond Anarchy) and Noodles (Ben Shafik, Devil’s Playground) are taking care of some business.
 Business that includes dousing a man in gasoline and setting him on fire.
 When he realizes there are witnesses the crew is going to have to put their skills to more practical uses if they want to survive.